coveo/searchprovidercoveosearchservices/README.md

    1. Open the Hybris Administration console at https://localhost:9002/platform/update.

-   1. Find and select the checkboxes for `searchprovidercoveosearchservices` extension to create the newly introduced fields.
+   1. Find and select the checkboxes for `searchprovidercoveosearchservices` extension to create the newly coveo search provider.

    1. At the top of the page, click the *Update* button.